-To provide for comprehensive and coordinated conservation and management of natural resources of GRNMS as required by the NMSA, research that includes a control or research area where human impacts are limited is needed.
+To facilitate comprehensive and coordinated conservation and management of natural resources at GRNMS by enhancing and improving conditions for scientific research as required by the NMSA, research - that includes a control or research area where human impacts are limited - is necessary.
 The purpose for this action is compatible with the purposes and policies of the NMSA.
-The NMSS, of which GRNMS is a part, is managed pursuant to provisions of the NMSA of 1972, as amended (16 USC §1431 et seq.).
+The NMSS, of which GRNMS is a part, is managed pursuant to provisions of the NMSA of 1972, as amended (16 USC 1431 et seq.).
 Sanctuaries are managed to protect and conserve their resources and to allow uses that are compatible with the primary objective of resource protection.
 The purposes and policies of the NMSA are included in Appendix B of this document.